 - 1. The vessel must be mechanically sound in all respects, seaworthy for fishing in the designated areas, and suitably equipped for fishing Pacific halibut with conventional longline gear. - 2.
+The vessel must have a well-insulated fish hold capable of packing all retained species in ice.
+Vessels will not be permitted to use RSW or slush ice. - 3.
 The vessel must have adequate deck space to allow the IPHC Secretariat and Partner staff to carry out their duties.
-This requires space to mount a measuring cradle and scale 1.2 m x 0.6 m x 0.2 m (48" x 24" x 8").
-Preference may be given to a vessel that also has room for a recording shack (approximately 0.91 m by 0.97 m by 1.9 m high (36" by 38" by 74" high).
-The location of the cradle/scale and shack must not obstruct fishing or processing operations and must be close to the dressing table.
-With the application, please provide a deck diagram indicating proposed scale/cradle position and location for data recording. - 3.
-The vessel must have adequate deck space to store two shuttle devices that are approximately 2.60m (8.5ft) long by 0.80m (2.6ft) in diameter, each weighing approximately 100 kg (220 lb.) when empty.
-Vessel must have a boom and winch system capable of hauling up the shuttle units along with any entrapped catch (~2 ton capacity seems sufficient from other testing).
-Preference may be given to a vessel with an open deck (no bait claim or weather house) which can aid with ease of movement of the large shuttle units during initial pilot work. - 4.
+This requires space to mount a measuring scale and cradle 1.2 m x 0.6 m x 0.2 m (48" x 24" x 8") which must not obstruct fishing or processing operations and must be close to the dressing table.
+With the application, please provide a deck diagram indicating proposed scale/cradle position and location for data recording.

+- 4. The vessel must have adequate deck space to store two shuttle devices that are approximately 2.60m (8.5ft) long by 0.80m (2.6ft) in diameter, each weighing approximately 100 kg (220 lb.) when empty.
+Vessel must have a boom and winch system capable of hauling up the shuttle units along with any entrapped catch (~2-ton capacity seems sufficient from other testing).
+Preference may be given to a vessel with an open deck (no bait claim or weather house) which can aid with ease of movement of the large shuttle units during initial pilot work. - 5.
 Accommodations shall be clean and sanitary.
 The vessel shall have adequate accommodations for the vessel crew and at least four (4) research staff (2 IPHC scientists, 1 NOAA scientist, 1 gear specialist), including women.
-The vessel must be equipped with clean, sanitary, dry, and comfortable mattresses, but no bedding, for research personnel. - 5.
-The vessel must have a functioning marine head that can be used in privacy. - 6.
-The vessel must have a galley reasonably equipped with a cook stove, refrigerator for food storage, and a sink. - 7.
+The vessel must be equipped with clean, sanitary, dry, and comfortable mattresses, but no bedding, for research personnel.
+This staff requirement is higher than what is required on the IPHC FISS program, and no extra food stipend is provided on this charter, so please budget accordingly.
+Crew requirements have been reduced by one to help accommodate this and to reflect lower gear and catch expectations. - 6.
+The vessel must have a functioning marine head that can be used in privacy. - 7.
+The vessel must have a galley reasonably equipped with a cook stove, refrigerator for food storage, and a sink. - 8.
 The vessel must have appropriate facilities for personal hygiene.